 No. Decompression in our office is gentle, relaxing, and often, our patients will fall asleep while undergoing treatment.

-Each decompression session takes an hour.
+Each decompression session takes less than an hour.
 15 minutes is spent with the doctor prior to decompression, then 30 minutes on the decompression table.